alphashuro/alphashuro/README.md

 - practical philosophy
 - PC games (Dota 2, Factorio ...)

-Fun fact: Some day in the far future, someone will have the very last memory of you for the very last time...
+Fun fact: Some day in the future, someone will have the very last thought/memory of you for the very last time...